Frequently Asked Questions (FAQs)

 Why should I attend or present?

 Presenting or even attending research conferences gives students the opportunity to contribute to their professional development as well as networking with potential contacts for future employment positions or graduate schools.
-In fact, GURC hosts a graduate school fair for students to meet recruiters from several graduate programs.
 Students can also list their presentations on their resumes/vitaes when applying for jobs and graduate programs.
 Additionally, students will learn about and also contribute to the most recent advances in their field.

 How do I apply and register?

-Registration information will be posted on the Registration tab this fall.
+Registration information will be posted on the Registration tab later this fall.

 How do I write an abstract?